AnYiEE/danmu/docs/en/reference/manager-api.md

 const manager = create<string>();

 // Send a danmaku.
-// Time, speed, direction, and other configurations reuse the global parameters passed during `create()`. manager.push('content');
+// If `rate`, `speed`, `duration`, `direction`,and other configurations are not provided, the global configuration will be used as a fallback. manager.push('content');
 ```